slobokv83/algorithms/README.md

 # algorithms
-This repository is about problems from the site https://leetcode.com/problems/, particulary algorithms.
+This repository is about problems from the website https://leetcode.com/problems/, particularly algorithms.

 Tasks are performed in python as a basic programming language.

-Algoritms are divided in three gropus:
+Algorithms are divided into three groups:
 1. Easy
 2. Medium
 3. Hard

-In each task, there is explanation of the problem at the very begining of the script where solution is written.
-Also, there is test script for the each task.
+In each task, there is an explanation of the problem at the very beginning of the script where the solution is written.
+Also, there is a test script for each task.

+The name of the folder in which one task is performed is the name of the task from the leetcode website.
+The number in the name of the task is the number from the leetcode website.